-Booking a pet friendly hotel can be a tricky proposition.
-While more and more accommodations are allowing pets, the degree of enthusiasm you and your cat or dog will experience runs the gamut.
-Though they all refer to themselves as “pet friendly,” hotel policies and attitudes range from over-the-top accommodating to barely pet tolerant.
+The degree of enthusiasm you and your cat or dog will experience upon arrival at your pet friendly accommodations runs the gamut.
+Though more hotels are referring to themselves as “pet friendly,” their policies and attitudes range from over-the-top accommodating to barely pet tolerant.
+After years of traveling with our dogs, we have some tips for choosing a pet friendly hotel.

-How can you be sure the pet friendly hotel you choose will meet your needs and make you and your pet feel welcome?
-Ask the following questions, and you’ll have all the information to make the best decision!
+So, how can you be sure the pet friendly hotel you choose will meet your needs and make you and your pet feel welcome?
+Ask the following questions, and you’ll have all the information needed to make the best decision!

 Pet Friendly Hotel Questions